pyglet/pyglet/doc/programming_guide/migration.rst

 =========================

-pyglet 2.0 includes a number of breaking changes, so some effort may be needed to be upgrade your application or game.
+pyglet 2.0 includes a number of breaking changes, so some effort may be needed to upgrade your application or game.
 Primarily, pyglet 2.0 is now built around modern OpenGL (3.3+), wheras previous releases used legacy OpenGL 2.0 contexts.
 While much has changed internally, the user facing APIs remain mostly the same.
 This means that if your program does not use much OpenGL